-The first thing you need to know is that you have to consume an awful lot of nutmeg to get high – from a tablespoon up to a whole container.
-Remember, in cooking and baking nutmeg is used only in very small quantities – a quarter-teaspoon in a recipe, perhaps, for its flavor in cakes or pies or eggnog.
-But ground nutmeg straight from the can tastes pretty awful.
+The tiny amount of myristicin found in the spice means that you would have to consume an awful lot of nutmeg to get high, from around two tablespoons up to a whole container.
+Nutmeg is used only in very small quantities in cooking and baking – typically only a quarter-teaspoon goes into a cake, pie, or eggnog recipe.
+Ground nutmeg straight from the can tastes pretty awful, especially in large amounts.

-If you manage to swallow enough, the effects can be variable, ranging from mild feelings of floating to full-blown delirium.
-These don’t occur immediately – you may have to wait up to four hours for the effects, which can be long-lasting (up to 48 hours if you swallow enough.
-The after-effects are memorable and pretty miserable: a heavy hangover and nasty gastrointestinal upset including nausea, vomiting and diarrhea.
+If you do manage to swallow enough, the effects can be variable, ranging from a mild floating sensation, accompanied by anxiety, fear, and a feeling of impending doom, to full-blown delirium.
+These don’t occur immediately; you may have to wait up to four hours for the effects, which can be long-lasting (up to 48 hours if you swallow a lot).
+The after-effects are memorable and pretty miserable: a heavy hangover and nasty gastrointestinal upset including nausea, vomiting, and diarrhea.
 In addition, your heart can race uncomfortably.
-The toxic effects are so unpleasant that few people who try nutmeg out of curiosity come back for more.
+The toxic effects are so unpleasant that very few people give nutmeg a second try.

-I understand that the poison control centers have reported a spike in phone calls from people who have eaten, smoked or snorted nutmeg, but the numbers aren’t huge: all told, only about 70 such phone calls were received by poison control centers throughout the United States in 2010 (compared to nearly 5,000 for marijuana).
-Teenagers are apparently those most likely to experiment with nutmeg because it is more easily obtained, less expensive than street drugs, and legal.
-But the experience is so negative that maybe those who have tried it will spread the word that it’s not worth the trouble.
+According to the Journal of Medical Toxicology, nutmeg poisoning is quite rare and often times unintentional among small children who accidentally inhale or get the powder in their eyes.
+Those in early adolescence are most likely to experiment with nutmeg because it is more easily obtained, less expensive than street drugs, and legal.
+But the experience is so negative that perhaps those who have tried it will spread the word that it’s not worth the trouble.

 Andrew Weil, M.D.